guilleng/c-programming-a-modern-approach-solutions/chapter16/exercises/02/README.md

 c1.real = c2.real;
 c1.imaginary = c2.imaginary;

-/* Copying the members of c2 into c1 in one statement */
-c1 = c2;
+/* Copying the members of c2 into c1 in one statement is allowed because they have compatible types */ c1 = c2;
 ```